LMS Stanier Class 8F

 The London, Midland and Scottish Railway (LMS) Stanier Class 8F is a class of steam locomotives designed for hauling heavy freight.
 852 were built between 1935 and 1946 (not all to LMS order), as a freight version of William Stanier's successful Black Five, and the class saw extensive service overseas during and after the Second World War.

 Background

 LMS freight traction suffered from the adoption of the Midland Railway's small engine policy which had left it with trains double-headed by underpowered 0-6-0s supplemented by disappointing Garratts and Fowler 7F 0-8-0s.

 The 8F design incorporated the two-cylinder arrangement of the Black Fives.
-They were initially classified 7F, but this was later changed to the more familiar 8F.
+They were initially classified 7F, but this was later changed to 8F.

 On the outbreak of the World War II, the design was chosen to become the country's standard freight design, reprising the role the GCR Class 8K had in the First World War.
 The War Department had 208 8Fs built by Beyer Peacock and North British Locomotive Company and requisitioned 51 more.

 Stanier 8F production for the WD continued until 1943 when the cheaper WD Austerity 2-8-0 was introduced.
 Production for British domestic use continued until 1946.